thatguyinabeanie/vgc-bench/README.md

 Worker 1 now listening on 0.0.0.0:8000
 Test your server at http://localhost:8000
 ```
-Then Ctrl+c the operation and run the following:
+Then Ctrl+c the operation and run the following from the root of VGC-Bench:
 ```
-cd ..
 python3 -m venv <env-path>
 source <env-path>/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt python dexter/scrape_data.py
 ```

 # How to run
-1. Navigate to project root (`UT-masters-thesis/`)
-1. Ensure that the Python virtual environment is activated (see above setup script for how to do this)
+1. Run `python dexter/train.py` to train with RL methods.
+1. Run `python dexter/pretrain.py` to train with BC method.
-1. Run `python src/train.py` to train, or `python src/play.py` to play on the online servers.
-Run `python src/play.py --help` for option details.
+1. Run `python dexter/play.py` to play on the online servers.
+Run `python dexter/play.py --help` for option details.
+1. To scrape logs from showdown, run `python dexter/scrape_logs.py`, or to convert logs to state-action pairs, run `python dexter/logs2trajs.py`.
+1. To evaluate agents in cross-play and get ELO ratings, run `python dexter/eval.py` (manual configuration of the file required)